rpoelstra/ESPHomeClapper/README.md

 ## Configuration variables

-- **dc_offset_factor** (_Optional_): Factor that controls how fast the system will respond to changes in the DC offset of the signal.
-Should be very close to 1.
-Defaults to 0.9999.
 - **envelope_decay_factor** (_Optional_): Factor that controls how fast the system decays after a signal peak.
 Should be close to 1.
 Defaults to 0.999.
 - **onset_threshold** (_Optional_): Minimum signal input required for an onset to be detected.
 Defaults to 1000.
 - **onset_ratio_threshold** (_Optional_): Ratio between two consequtive samples that will be required for the onset to be marked as such.
 Defaults to 1.58.